 Does that mean that you absolutely have to attend family dispute resolution and get one of these certificates before you can file a custody action?

-While the legislators voiced a clear preference for settling child-related matters through family dispute resolution, they also recognized six classes of cases in which family dispute resolution should not be required.
+While the legislators voiced a clear preference for settling child-related matters through family dispute resolution, they also recognised six classes of cases in which family dispute resolution should not be required.

 1. Application for Consent Order Pending